Cooperation and the social brain hypothesis in primate social networks: Abstract

 \section{Abstract}

-The social brain hypothesis states that the relative size of the neocortex is larger for species with higher social complexity as a result of evolution.
+The social brain hypothesis posits that species with larger brains tend to have greater social complexity.
 Various lines of empirical evidence have supported the social brain hypothesis, including evidence from the structure of social networks.
-Social complexity may itself positively impact cooperation among individuals, which occurs across different animal taxa and is a key behavior for successful group living.
-Theoretical research has shown that particular structures of social networks foster cooperation more easily than others.
-Therefore, we hypothesized that species with a relatively large neocortex tend to form social networks that better enable cooperation.
-In the present study, we combine data on brain and body mass, data on social networks, and theory on the evolution of cooperation on networks to test this hypothesis in primates.
+Cooperation is a key component of group living, particularly among primates, and theoretical research has shown that particular structures of social networks foster cooperation more easily than others.
+Therefore, we hypothesized that species with a relatively large brain size tend to form social networks that better enable cooperation.
+In the present study, we combine data on brain size and social networks with theory on the evolution of cooperation on networks to test this hypothesis in non-human primates.
 We have found a positive effect of brain size on cooperation in social networks even after controlling for the effect of other structural properties of networks that are known to promote cooperation.